Breadcrumb

 Why It Is Done

-Cognitive-behavioural therapy is used to treat the mental and emotional elements of an eating disorder.
+CBT is used to treat the mental and emotional elements of an eating disorder.
 This type of therapy is done to change how you think and feel about food, eating, and body image.
-It is also done to help correct poor eating habits and prevent relapse.
+It's also done to support healthy eating habits and prevent relapse.

 How Well It Works